 Finding the Right Credit Union

-You could also search in your geographic area making sure to check the eligibility requirements, and nationally, if you’re able to use a different local branch as part of the network.
+You could also search in your geographic area, making sure to check the eligibility requirements, and nationally, if you’re able to use a different local branch as part of the network.
 Then, joining is just like opening up any other bank account if you meet the membership credentials.
-Additionally, a credit union account allows you to do most tasks online or over the phone.
+Additionally, a credit union account may allow you to do most tasks online or over the phone.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.